-(Click on the tables to enlarge)
+Click on the tables below to enlarge.

 Wednesday 4th September

 Thursday 5th September

 IEEC2019 PARALLEL SESSIONS